mgiugliano/CommandLineUtilities/README.md

 # CommandLineUtilities

-This is a random (growing?) collection of command line utilities, I use everyday.
-My *bash-fu* is not very strong: please be patient with me.
-Any help, suggestion, or improvement are more than welcome.
+This is a random (growing?) collection of (tiny!) command line utilities, I use everyday.
+Please note that my *bash-fu* is not very strong: be patient with me!
+Suggestions or improvements are welcome.

   1. [Votational Nelocity](#votational-nelocity)(a bash script, inspired by Notational Velocity note taking)
   2. [Scratch pad](#scratch-pad) (a bash script, appending text to a monthly "scratch pad" text file)